Cisco Desk Phone 9800 series

 Scalability & Modularity

-4 models with different feature sets and multiple suppliers required the design language to scale and adapt, even for future models.
-Consistency is key and every effort is made to blend and mask differences through the family through designing from the inside out, allowing for effective component sharing into the 60% range.
+Designing from the inside out; 4 models with different feature sets and multiple suppliers required the design language to scale and adapt, even for future models.
+This attention to detail results in effective component sharing into the 60% range.

 Timeless